 Some folks may have a large enough counter space in their kitchen.
-My granite counter surface is a bit small, and the tall Ikea kitchen table is lacquered and probably not food-safe.
+My granite counter surface is a bit small, and the tall kitchen table is probably not food-safe.

-So, I also bought a large 24′ by 18′ cutting board to help shape the dough.
+So, I bought a large 24′ x 18′ cutting board to help shape the dough.
 But it slid on the table.

 A lame is a kind of scoring device.
 A razorblade on a stick, if you will.
 It works well to score the proofed dough before it goes into the oven and helps to pinpoint in what pattern the crust will break open.